Human Rights and the legal/penal system.

 Should persistent offenders (of both sexes) be sterilised so that they cannot bring children into the world to follow in their footsteps?

 Juvenile offenders have been given ever more rights under what many see as misguided legislation, that in most cases, removes any fear of real punishment.
 It is noteworthy that it is juveniles who commit a disproportionately large number of crimes.
 Corporal punishment has long been banned in schools and as a penalty that can be imposed by the courts.
 A policeman cannot strike a child, irrespective of the situation, without risking prosecution and dismissal.
 In most cases, children who are arrested are released on police bail in a few hours, free to re-offend, as they often do.
 When they finally come before the courts, the sentences they receive in most cases are derisory and usually non-custodial so they are neither particularly bothered nor prevented from committing further crimes.
-A 15 year old lad I know pleaded guilty to seven offences of domestic burglary and two of possession of drugs.
+A 15 year old lad I knew pleaded guilty to seven offences of domestic burglary and two to possession of drugs.
 His sentence - a probation order and a fine of £60.
 What message does this send him and his friends?
 What protection does it offer to the rest of us?
-Being burgled is a traumatic experience.
+Being burgled is a traumatic experience, as you will know if it has ever happened to you.

 Have we simply created a generation of little monsters who know their rights and thus know that they are "fireproof?"
 I think we have and I fear that it is the children themselves who will be the ultimate victims.
 Once they reach adulthood, the courts happily send them off to prison and in doing so, commit them to a life of crime from which there is no way back in the majority of cases.